- What are the general requirements?

 The sponsor (your spouse/civil partner) cannot be joined by a further spouse or partner until a minimum of 7 years have elapsed from the date of the first spousal permission.

-Whether you need help with a Long Stay (Join Family) Visa, help with immigration registration or renewal, require legal advice regarding your eligibility, or perhaps need assistance with appealing a decision, our immigration lawyers in Ireland are able to help.
+Whether you need help with a Long Stay (Join Family) Visa, help with immigration registration or renewal, require advice regarding your eligibility, or perhaps need assistance with going to the right consultant for appealing a decision, our immigration experts in Ireland are able to help.

-Take a look at our comprehensive packages to consider which best suits your needs; our advice package, application package and appeal package are sure to be invaluable throughout your immigration journey.
+Take a look at our comprehensive packages to consider which best suits your needs; our advice package, application package and document check package are sure to be invaluable throughout your immigration journey.

 We provide advice sessions in person, via Skype or telephone.